Chocolate Sundae Royale – We Should Cocoa

 The ever-inspiring Elizabeth is hosting We Should Cocoa this month over at Elizabeth’s Kitchen Diary.
 She has chosen chocolate ice cream and toppings recipes – you can do either or both.
 Ice-cream in July is becoming a bit of a tradition.
 Do have a look at the July 2013 We Should Cocoa ice-cream round up.
 Well I knew I was going to be getting some chocolate ice-cream, so I needed to come up with something particularly good for a topping.

-- At this point my caramel ganache separated out, so I heated a ¼ cup of cream and poured this in, stirring carefully.
-Thankfully this worked and I had a thick but beautifully smooth and shiny warm chocolate caramel sauce.
+At this point my chocolate ganache separated out.
+Don’t despair if this happens to you.
+Just heat up some more cream and pour it in, stirring carefully.
+It worked for me, anyhow.
+I ended with a thick but beautifully smooth and shiny warm chocolate caramel fudge sauce.

 This Chocolate Sundae Royale is my entry to the Mõvenpick Ice Cream Blogger Competition.
 The creator of the favoured recipe wins a two-hour masterclass with the Langham’s head pastry chef, Cherish Finden, followed by afternoon tea for two at the Palm Court.
 Fingers crossed.